 Ninety (90) days prior to completion of CPT, the student may apply for Optional Practical Training (OPT).
 Once the Employment Authorization Document (EAD) has been received, the OPT period is 12 additional months, and the student may apply for work as a commercial pilot in the United States.
 If employment is not started within 90 days of the start date on the EAD, the student’s visa will automatically be ended and they must leave the country.
 The student must leave the country within 60 days after expiration of the EAD.
 CPT/OPT may be an internship as a pilot at Hillsboro Aero Academy or an externship at another flight school or aviation company.

-- Proof of Insurance: Proof of insurance is recommended for all F-1 students and their dependents.
+- Proof of Insurance: Proof of insurance is required for all F-1 students.
 Such insurance, with a $50.00 USD per year deductible, may be obtained through Hillsboro Aero Academy for $90.72 USD per month.
 Insurance covered by the full faith and credit of the government of your home country shall be deemed to meet this requirement.
 This insurance must be of at least:

 - $50,000.00 USD per accident or illness